Explore Courses

 You can use this component anywhere in your app, passing specific props to customize its behavior without changing the core functionality.

-By breaking your UI into reusable components, you not only simplify development but also ensure that your app is more maintainable and future-proof.
+Breaking your UI into reusable components simplifies development and ensures your app is more maintainable and future-proof.

 Step 3: Manage State Effectively